The Florida Solar Energy Center Logo

 Picture of zero energy home in New Smyrna Beach, FL.New Smyrna Beach, Florida

-A second-generation Zero Enery home was constructed in New Smyrna Beach, Florida.
+A second-generation Zero Energy home was constructed in New Smyrna Beach, Florida.
 Many of the lessons learned during the design and construction of previous projects have helped to maximize the cost:benefit ratio of the various components.